inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 #### Recommended prefixes

+- Use preferred namespace prefixes.
+Justification: Consistency; Readability.
-- Because anyone can define whatever prefix they want when re-using vocabularies (e.g. the Dublin Core Terms vocabulary is often used with the prefix `dc:`, or `dct:`, or `dcterms:` (the Turtle serialization of the vocabulary itself uses `dcterms:`, so we do too!)), we provide here the prefixes that we at Inrupt use for common vocabularies, just to try and keep our prefix usage consistent across all our RDF:
+For example: Anyone can define whatever prefix they want when using vocabularies, so the Dublin Core Terms vocabulary is often used with the prefix `dc:`, or `dct:`, or `dcterms:` which can be confusing.
+Since the [Turtle serialization of the vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/dublin_core_terms.ttl) itself uses `dcterms:`, so do we!
+The common preferred namespace prefixes that we use at Inrupt for vocabularies across all our RDF are:

 ```
 prefix dcterms:  <http://purl.org/dc/terms/>